-This report outlines the steps we took during the 2023 financial year to prevent and reduce the risk that modern slavery, forced or compulsory labour, human trafficking, and child labour, pose to our operations and supply chain in Canada and beyond.
+This report outlines the steps we took during 2024 to prevent and reduce the risk that modern slavery, forced or compulsory labour, human trafficking, and child labour, pose to our operations and supply chain in Canada and beyond.

 A. Our Operations